Deploying a package

 • If a deployed configuration exists for the selected virtual environment, this will be used.
 Otherwise, the current draft configuration is used.
 Note that this behaviour differs from deploying a single process flow via process flow settings, where only deployed virtual environments can be selected.

 • If you deploy a package to a virtual environment and the package includes a process flow that already exists in that virtual environment, the package takes precedence - the existing version becomes inactive and the package version is deployed.
-Note that this behaviour differs from deploying a single process flow via process flow settings.

 • When process flows are deployed via a package, they are enabled automatically (i.e. they will run according to any trigger shape settings).
+If you aren't ready for these deployments to be live, you can choose to deploy the package with disabled process flows.

 • Process flows are associated with a package for deployment purposes only.
 After a flow version is deployed, it won't be affected by any subsequent actions taken with the package - for example, if a package is removed, any associated flow deployments won't change.